 You can get off to a quick start with this Aikido beginners guide.

-We offer you tips on some of the best steps to take, and tools, like the unique Aikido Success Blueprint to fast-track your skills.
+We offer you great tips on some of the best steps to take, and useful tools, like the unique Aikido Success Blueprint to fast-track your skills.

 During your individual journey you will learn lots of skills, that you can take into your daily life.
 There are so many benefits from aikido practice that it would be difficult to list them all, but, here are a few...

 As an Aikido beginner, you will soon become aware that developing your skill is more difficult than many other martial arts.
-This is because there are so many different aspects to the techniques that it can...
+This is because there are so many different aspects to the techniques that aikido training can...

 ...overload your mind.